Alpine-DAV/ascent/src/docs/sphinx/developer_docs/VTKh_Filter.rst

 Implementing A New Filter
 -------------------------
-As a convenience, we have created the `NoOp <https://github.com/Alpine-DAV/vtk-h/blob/develop/src/vtkh/filters/NoOp.hpp>`_ filter as staring point.
+As a convenience, we provide a `NoOp <https://github.com/Alpine-DAV/vtk-h/blob/develop/src/vtkh/filters/NoOp.hpp>`_ filter as staring point.
 Its recommended that you copy and rename the header and source code files and use that as a base.
 The NoOp filter demonstrates how to loop through all the domains in the input data set, retrieve the underlying VTK-m data set, and where the interesting stuff